-A drive belt runs the accessories installed on your engine such as the alternator, power steering pump, water pump and the air conditioner compressor.
+A drive belt drives the accessories installed on your engine such as the alternator, power steering pump, water pump and the air conditioner compressor.

 Most modern cars have one or two drive belts.
-Sometimes, if there is only one drive belt, it might also be called a "serpentine belt."
+If there is only one drive belt, it might also be called a "serpentine belt."

 Although it's made of a very durable rubber-based material, the drive belt still wears over time.
 On average, a drive belt lasts for 45,000-75,000 miles or 3-5 years.
-Improper tension, excessive heat or oil leaks can cause the drive belt to wear faster.
 A worn-out drive belt may cause squeaking or chirping noises and a badly-worn drive belt can break.
 If the drive belt breaks, your car won't be driveable.
-If the engine runs without a drive belt, it might overheat as the water pump will stop circulating antifreeze (cooling fluid) through the radiator to cool it down.
+If the engine runs without a drive belt, it might overheat as the water pump will stop circulating antifreeze (cooling fluid) through the radiator to cool the engine down.
 The battery light might come on on the dash because the alternator will stop charging the battery.
 A car with a hydraulic power steering will also lose the steering assist, so the steering will become very stiff.

-When the drive belt needs to be replaced
+When a drive belt needs to be replaced

 Worn out drive belt

 Most car manufacturers don't specify the drive belt replacement intervals, but rather recommend inspecting it during regular services once your vehicle reaches a certain mileage.
 For example, this is what Toyota recommends for the 2012 Toyota Camry drive belts: